JoeanAmier/XHS-Downloader/README_EN.md

 <h1 id="user-scripts">🕹 User Script</h1>
 <p>If your browser has the <a href="https://www.tampermonkey.net/">Tampermonkey</a> browser extension installed, you can add the <a href="https://raw.githubusercontent.com/JoeanAmier/XHS-Downloader/master/static/XHS-Downloader.js">user script</a> to experience the project features without needing to download or install anything!</p>
 <img src="static/screenshot/脚本安装教程.png" alt="">
-<p>After successfully installing the script, open the Xiaohongshu page, check the script instructions, and follow the prompts to operate.</p>
+<p>After successfully installing the script, open the RedNote page, check the script instructions, and follow the prompts to operate.</p>
 <img src="static/screenshot/用户脚本截图1.png" alt="">
 <hr>
 <img src="static/screenshot/用户脚本截图2.png" alt="">
-<p>Note: Using the XHS-Downloader user script to batch extract content links, in combination with the XHS-Downloader program, can achieve batch downloading of watermark-free content files!</p>
+<p>Note: Using the XHS-Downloader user script to batch extract works links, in combination with the XHS-Downloader program, can achieve batch downloading of watermark-free works files!</p>
 <h2>📜 Script Instructions</h2>
 <ul>
 <li>When downloading watermark-free works from Xiaohongshu, the script requires time to process the files.
 Please wait for a moment and do not click the download button multiple times.</li>